yashakaushal/starter-academic/content/home/experience.md

     date_start: '2014-05-01'
     date_end: '2014-08-01'
     description: |2-
-      Analyzing performance of various network protocols and topologies in terms of parameters like throughput and end-to-end delay using OPNET and ns-3 network simulators.
+      Analyzing performance of various computer network protocols and topologies in terms of their throughput and end-to-end delay using OPNET and ns-3 network simulators.
 Studied Zigbee protocol for wireless sensor networks in detail. (<a href="https://ece.nitk.ac.in/faculty/neelawar-shekar-vittal-shet">Prof. NSV Shet</a>) <br> <a href="http://www.ijmer.com/papers/Vol4_Issue7/Version-1/IJMER-47015562.pdf" target="_blanck">Publication Here</a>

 design:
   columns: '2'